 The Chief of Staff focuses on three primary areas: executive and board support, administrative coordination and project management, and internal operations and culture.
 In this capacity, this leader will streamline work, help to set internal strategic and operational priorities, and oversee culture-building initiatives across the organization.

 Executive & Board Support

 Administrative Coordination and Project Management

 Compensation and Benefits

-This position reports to the Executive Director and is a permanent, remote, exempt position that will be compensated in the $115,000 - $125,000 range.
-EPIP employees receive access to a variety of benefits, from comprehensive healthcare to a robust 403(b) Retirement Plan, and more, designed to support the health and well-being of our staff (e.g, home office, internet, and professional development stipends).
+This position reports to the Executive Director and is a permanent, remote, exempt position that will be compensated in the $100,000 -$125,000 range.
+EPIP employees receive access to a variety of benefits, from comprehensive healthcare to a robust 403(b) Retirement Plan, and more, designed to support the health and well-being of our staff (e.g., home office, internet, and professional development stipends).

-The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
+The physical demands described here represent those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations will be made to enable individuals with disabilities to perform these essential functions.
 The employee must regularly lift and /or move up to 10 pounds and occasionally lift and/or move up to 25 pounds.
-Specific vision abilities required by this job include Close vision, Peripheral vision, Depth perception and Ability to adjust focus.
+Specific vision abilities required by this job include close vision, peripheral vision, depth perception, and ability to adjust focus.
 While performing the duties of this Job, the employee is regularly required to sit; use hands to finger, handle, or feel; reach with hands and arms and talk or hear.
 The employee is frequently required to move around a space when hosting or attending EPIP events and travel via ground or air transportation several times a year.
 Due to COVID-19, all travel and in-person events have been postponed until further notice.